Thomas-Walker-Lynch/project-enviroment/README.md

 environment.
 Rather we are just making use of the work product of that project.

 Also inside of `ws4_master` we have a directory called `env`.
 Frankly, I don't like the name.
-I have toyed with calling it `share`, but `env` is the name that Python and others expect.
+I have toyed with calling it `project-environment`, but `env` is the name that Python and others expect.
 Perhaps make it a symbol link?
 This directory is used to hold project specific resources and tools.
 Note that the contents of `env` are *not* pushed to the repo.
 This means that custom edits you make to scripts will not be backed up to the repo.
 I also do